tgoelles/SICOPOLIS_database/README.md

 1.)
 Start the SICOPOLIS simulation run as usual.

 2.)
-Once finished, go to your output folder (e.g. sico_out) and type: $header2csv.sh or use to finder and the mac service (context menu) at the output folder.
+Once finished, go to your output folder (e.g. sico_out) and type: $header2csv.sh or use the finder and the mac service (context menu) at the output folder.

 3.)
 A csv with a unique name will appear on the Desktop.
 The name is generated with a unique md5 sum.

 4.)
-Import the csv file into bento or your database program, and make sure to use "semicolon" as the separator while importing.
+Import the csv file into Bento or your database program, and make sure to use "semicolon" as the separator while importing.

 5.)
 Fill out the "Simulation" form in Bento.

 6.)
 Make plots and other analysis in your favourite program and copy them in a dedicated folder which you will keep forever.
-(Bento only saves the link to the file, not the file itself!)
+(Bento only saves the link to the files, not the file itself!)

 7.)
 Drag the plots and any output you would like to keep into Results -> Storage